rse-tre/community/docs/events/wg_workshops/index.md

 ```

-The working group has agreed to run quarterly workshops to discuss project progress, latest TRE developments, and actions for the community to take together.
+The community has agreed to run quarterly workshops to discuss project progress, latest TRE developments, and actions for the community to take together.
 This page will record reports and outputs from each of these events.